faithman/Mac-env-setup/README.md

 #### Versioned Environments

 Versioned environments explicitly define software versions and are what is used to install software for use with pipelines.
+The versioned environments are platform specific and have the following pattern:

+`[platform].[env].yaml`

+Currently these two environments are:

 * `primary-seq-env.yaml`
 * `py2.yaml`

 # Updating environments

+In order to make the installation proces quick environments are explicitly versioned.
+Updates can be made by modifying the original environments which end with `.environment.yaml` and regenerating the platform (linux/mac) environment versions of each environment.

+For the `py2` environment the bam-toolbox requirement will need to be manually updated in the exported environment.

 __All changes to environment files need to be reflected in the git history of this repo__.